-Apart from that, Timesheets are fundamental in serving as a means to issue client invoices, determine individual workloads and build a historical database.
+Furthermore, Timesheets are fundamental in serving as a means to issue client invoices, determine individual workloads, and build a historical database.

-I have created an easy to use Weekly Timesheet Excel Template with preset formulas.
+We have created an easy-to-use Weekly Timesheet Template with preset formulas.
 It automatically calculates the number of hours by deducting the breaks.
-It also calculates the pay.
+It also calculates the amount payable to the employee.